HX VIRTUAL REALITY MUSEUM

 TOUR OUR TIME CAPSULE ONLINE

 This unique reminder of our past could have been open to the public, but for the onerous conditions that the local authority would seek to apply if the Trust were to allow site visits.
 Insurance too might then become an issue as would the cost of staff.
 The spanner thrown into the works by Wealden officials may work to our advantage if the site can be experienced as a cultural and learning experience by millions of people online.
 In our conservation works we receive no financial help from Historic England, the Heritage Lottery Fund, or Wealden District Council.
+This means that we have to work harder and more imaginatively than others who rely on (qualify for) state funding.
 Copyright © photograph 30 June 2017.

-In the digital age, where the financial burden of works to be able to allow visitors to the site are beyond the capacity of the Trust and Wealden District Council have shown that they would be unwilling to allow repairs to the original specification, the cost of the additional works to meet current building regulations would not only tend to undermine the originality of the structure that has stood the test of time, but also cause long term loss - and so detract from the conservation efforts of the Trust - a virtual tour is planned to replace any opening to the public of the complex.
+In the digital age, where the financial burden of works to be able to allow visitors to the site are beyond the capacity of the Trust and Wealden District Council have shown that they would be unwilling to allow repairs to the original specification or visitors to the site - where they appear not to want to encourage tourism in Sussex, the cost of the additional works to meet current building regulations might not only tend to undermine the originality of the structure that has stood the test of time, but also cause long term loss - and so detract from the conservation efforts of the Trust.
+For these reasons a virtual tour is planned to replace any opening to the public of the complex.

 In terms of climate change, a virtual tour uses considerably less energy to educate the public, hence may be described as a low carbon economy project.